 Size: 30 x 30cm; already framed acrylic on linen canvas

 Catalogue Number: 228-20

-Desert claypans are shallow temporary lakes after rainfall.
-The soft sediments with low permeability, allow them to hold water.
+Dorothy Richards celebrates the intelligence of nature, in particular this artwork depicts desert claypans.
+They are shallow, temporary lakes that form after rainfall.
+The soft sediment means that water is held within the claypan.
 After the rains stop the top layer of fine silt starts to dry out and crack into odd shapes in the hot sun.
-The colour varies from browns to greys with salt edges.
-They are like salt lakes which tend to be crusted by salt that surfaces as the water evaporates.
-Claypans are generally highly muddy due to their clay substrate and are highly valued for their water as they support desert flora and fauna.
+The colour varies from browns to greys with salty edges.
+Like the salt lakes, they crust on the surface as the water slowly evaporates.
+This water source is highly valued as it nourishes the desert flora and fauna.